Lower Miller Creek Rd Project – Linda Vista Blvd to Jack Dr

 Background

-Construction of Jeannette Rankin Elementary School and new development in the neighborhood have resulted in additional traffic in the area, increasing the need for safe access to the school for its students as well as safe access for all visitors to the adjacent Maloney Ranch Park.

 Lower Miller Creek Road from Linda Vista Boulevard to Bigfork Road/Jordan Court is currently a rural two-lane road with minimal shoulder and a 90-degree bend, and it has no lighting, and no pedestrian or bike facilities.
+Construction of Jeannette Rankin Elementary School and new development in the neighborhood have resulted in additional traffic in the area, increasing the need for safe access to the school for its students as well as safe access for all visitors to the adjacent Maloney Ranch Park. es.

-Providing these facilities would significantly improve safety for all transportation system users, including those who wish to walk, roll, bike, or drive in and around the area.
+Improved lighting as well as pedestrian and bike facilities would significantly improve safety for all transportation system users, including those who wish to walk, roll, bike, or drive in and around the area.
 Installing stormwater facilities extends pavement life and helps to prevent water from pooling in the street and at street corners that becomes ice in the winter.

 What is Planned?

-• Street reconstruction
+• Street reconstruction.

 • Installation of a storm drain system, curb and gutter, bike lanes, and boulevard sidewalk, boulevard trees, and corridor lighting on the south and east sides of the street.